Nyack “Fan Card” Gets You the Best Local Shopping Discounts

 “The Fan Card is a trifecta for Nyack–truly a triple win,” said Mayor Don Hammond.
 “First, customers get great discounts at 15 Nyack establishments–a value well exceeding the cost of the card.
 Second, participating establishments get part of the card purchase fee as direct revenue, plus add-on business attracted by the card discounts.
 Third, as a topper, part of the proceeds of the card sales benefit all businesses in Nyack by helping fund broad-based advertising for the village, produced by Visit Nyack, Inc., the village’s non-profit marketing organization.”

-The cards went live on January 1, 2021 and remain valid until March 31, 2021.
+The cards go live on January 1, 2021 and remain valid until March 31, 2021.
 Beginning in April, the winter Fan Card will be replaced by a spring card, bringing in a new group of participating establishments and new deals for savvy shoppers and diners.

 “The Fan Card is a mini passport to the village,” said Visit Nyack’s Thomas Schneck.
 “It’s a way to begin exploring Nyack’s Winter Wanderland–sidewalk shopping and winter markets, hearty food and hot drinks, festive lights, the warmth of fire pits, and the joy of beautiful music–all with a backdrop of breathtaking views and access to the Hudson River.
 The Fan Card gives people a fun–and valuable–way to start navigating.”